syakirarif/syakirarif/README.md

 **Random Facts**
 - ✨ I love to learn something new and cool.
-- 💁🏽‍♂️ Besides coding, I also love to read books; collect manga(s); play online games and watch anime, movies or K-drama.
+- 💁🏽‍♂️ Besides coding, I also love to read books; collect manga(s); play games; watch anime, movies or K-drama.
 - 🔥 Enthusiastic in Tech industries and E-Sports
 - 🔍 Having desire to own myself business